 The GP Patient Survey asks people who have tried to get an NHS dental appointment in the last two years, "Overall, how would you describe your experience of NHS dental services?"
 Between 2012 and 2019, the proportion of patients who had a good overall experience ('very good' or 'fairly good') increased from 83% to 85%.
 In 2012, 7.5% of patients had a poor overall experience (‘very poor’ or ‘fairly poor’) and this decreased slightly to 6.7% in 2019.

 These indicators draw on data from the Adult Inpatient Survey, the GP Patient Survey, the Personal Social Services Adult Social Care Survey, the Children and Young People's Survey, the Emergency Department Survey and the Community Mental Health Survey.

-For each Care Quality Commission survey, two weights have been applied to the survey results data:
+For each CQC survey, two weights were applied to the survey results data:

 - a trust weight to ensure that each trust contributes equally to the England average, and

-- a population weight, to make sure each trust’s results are representative of their own sample and do not over represent particular groups, such as older respondents.
+- a population weight, to make sure each trust’s results are representative of their own sample and do not over-represent groups, such as older respondents.

-A combination of these two weights results in a single weighting which has been applied to enable comparisons between years.
+A combination of the two weights resulted in one single weighting which was applied to enable comparisons between years.